Article by: Brian Halsey ‡ Edited by: Leanne Ridgeway

 Band: Witching – Self-titled

 For a $5 tutorial on how to crush your debut EP, check Philly’s Witching.
 You’re treated to a heavy brand of blackened sludge, but there’s more to it than that.
-There are nice little set ups of classic doom riffs mixed with a very ‘Courtney Love in her prime’ style of singing, before another avalanche of depressive metal takes charge of the song.
+There are nice little setups of classic doom riffs mixed with a very ‘Courtney Love in her prime’ style of singing before another avalanche of depressive metal takes charge of the song.

-The best part about this album is that it’s a bunch of stuff I love, but at the same time it doesn’t sound like any other band.
+The best part about this album is that it’s a bunch of stuff I love, but at the same time, it doesn’t sound like any other band.
 There’s a lot to digest, but it doesn’t come off in an ADHD way.
-Witching is custom made for dark rainy nights and candle light.
+Witching is custom made for dark rainy nights and candlelight.

 Band: Jesus Piece – ‘Only Self’

 Speaking of Philly bands, how about JESUS PIECE!?
 FUCK!
 This is as vicious and creative as it gets.
 There are a good number of hardcore bands like Harm’s Way, Knocked Loose, and Code Orange injecting some much-needed splashes of color into the scene.
-Jesus Piece already have a solid EP and a nice split with Malice at the Palace (shout out to Ron Artest) under their belt, but this is too much.
+Jesus Piece already has a solid EP and a nice split with Malice at the Palace (shout out to Ron Artest) under their belt, but this is too much.

 A wildly heavy offering of beat down hardcore and 90’s noise rock.
 Jesus Piece throws their hat into the mix of bands vying for best heavy album of the year.
 This isn’t one of those ‘check em out if you get a chance’ albums.
-Their Southern Lord, full length début is the perfect concoction of art and violence.
+Their Southern Lord, full-length début is the perfect concoction of art and violence.